Decidability of Interpretability: Introduction

 Regarding model-comp\-lete cores, we give the first constructive proof of their existence for first-order reducts of finitely bounded homogeneous Ramsey structures; in fact, we show that in that situation, we can compute the model-complete core algorithmically.
 This is one of the ingredients of our proof of Theorem~\ref{thm:dec_of_int}.

-\begin{theorem} Given a first-order reduct $\bC$ of a finitely bounded homogenous Ramsey structure $\bA$ we can compute a finitely bounded homogeneous Ramsey structure $\bA'$ and a first-order reduct $\bC'$ that is the model-complete core of $\bC$. \end{theorem}
+\begin{theorem} Given a first-order reduct $\bC$ of a finitely bounded homogeneous Ramsey structure $\bA$ we can compute a finitely bounded homogeneous Ramsey structure $\bA'$ and a first-order reduct $\bC'$ that is the model-complete core of $\bC$. \end{theorem}

 The role of this theorem in the proof of Theorem~\ref{thm:biDefDec} is not only the computation of the model-complete core of a given structure.
 In fact, given $\bC$ we can compute an ``optimal'' finitely bounded homogeneous Ramsey structure $\bA'$ that yields the core $\bC'$ of $\bC$.
 We call the structure $\bA'$ the \emph{optimal presentation} of $\bC'$, and show that it is unique up to fo-bi-definability (Lemma~\ref{lem:optimalpresentation}).
 We believe that this insight is of independent interest in the quest to prove Conjecture~\ref{conj:bp}.